IteraSuite Logo

 Why do I need a Sitemap?

-It acts as a roadmap, telling Google exactly where all your pages are located.
+It acts as a roadmap, telling Google exactly where all your important pages are.

-Yes, you can target specific User-Agents like 'GPTBot' or 'Bingbot' in your robots.txt.
+Yes, you can target specific agents like 'GPTBot' to protect your content from being scraped.

 Where should these files live?

-They must always be in the root directory (e.g., yourdomain.com/sitemap.xml).
+They must always be in your site's root folder (e.g., yoursite.com/sitemap.xml).

 Recommended Reads